Next Up: Global IT Consultant

 Now he’s an IT analyst with KPMG, consulting with national clients from banking to healthcare to manage their IT regulation and compliance issues.
 He makes sure that clients are granting users the appropriate level of access to their networks—servers, applications, data management systems without harming their own cybersecurity infrastructure.

 “You have to be good at time management and managing relationships to do well in this field,” Renato said.
 “In my current job, I’m juggling three or four clients at a time and keeping relationships going as I’m getting the work done.
-Experience managing time and people is what I gained most at Tyler.”
+Experience managing time and people is what I gained most at Brightpoint.”

 Related News